 When you’ve been in an abusive relationship with a narcissistic person, you lose so much of yourself, including your identity.

-Self-identity is just a normal human day to day adventure that you slowly grow, learning about your likes and dislikes, building hopes and dreams.
-Learn things from different activities and experiences,
+Self-identity is just a normal human day to day adventure that you slowly grow, learning about your likes and dislikes, building on your hopes and dreams.
+Learning things from different activities and experiences.

-When you’ve been in a relationship with a narcissist, they slowly take you apart little by little, so they become your life, they become your self-identity and they take all your identity.
+When you’ve been in any kind of a relationship with a narcissist, they slowly take you apart little by little, so they become your life, they become your self-identity, and they take all your identity.

-You have been left with anger and resentment, you are not alone in this.
+You might have been left with anger and resentment, and you are not alone in this.

 Regaining your self-identity is a step by step process, but you will come out stronger, happier and more assertive than you were before.

-Understanding about narcissism can help you with your own journey of rediscovery.
+Understanding about narcissism can help you with all those answers as to why?
+At the same time, work on your own journey of rediscovery.

-The narcissist doesn’t actually have a self-identity, they change to who the person that they are trying to manipulate, mirroring them.
-If you’ve spent a lot of time around a narcissist and others, you’ll have noticed the different story’s they tell others.
-This is because the narcissist doesn’t know who they truly are.
-They just get short term gratification from people, then when their needs are no longer being met, they move onto another, changing who they are for the new person.
+The narcissist doesn’t actually have a self-identity.
+They change themselves to who the person that they are trying to manipulate by mirroring them.
+If you’ve spent a lot of time around a narcissist when the narcissist is around other people, you’ll have noticed the different stories they tell other people.
+This is because the narcissist doesn’t know who they indeed are.
+They just get short term gratification from people, then when their needs are no longer being met, they move onto another, changing who they are to exploit the new person.

 Peoples attention, energy and emotions, are the narcissist highs, although a lot of them have an addiction to substance abuse also.

-Narcissists subtly cheap away at your mind, heart, intuition and soul over time, as they circle between treating you so well, then so horrible, it’s confusing to see.
+Narcissists subtly chip away at your mind, heart, intuition and soul over time, as they circle between treating you so well, then so horrible, it’s a confusing place to be.

-You believe they are just unhappy, misunderstood people, who just need your love and your support, you don’t understand or know what they truly are, that they can not love.
+You believe they are just unhappy, misunderstood people, who just need your love and your support, you don’t understand or know what they indeed are, that they can not care for others in the way those who empathise with others can.
 The covert narcissist will play the victim of their terrible past.
-The overt will just charm you in, both will lead you to believe you’re the one causing problems within the relationship, so you keep changing yourself to suit them, all the time losing another piece of your own self-identity.
-They will constantly chip away at you and how you’re not good enough.
+The overt will just charm you in.
+Both will lead you to believe you’re the one causing problems within the relationship, so you keep changing yourself to suit them, all the time losing another piece of your own self-identity.
+They will continuously chip away at you and how you’re not good enough.

-Once your out and realise, what they are and everything they do, you still might question yourself about, why you didn’t see it happening?
-Why you didn’t stop it?
+Once you are out and realise what they are and everything they do, you still might question yourself about why you didn’t see it happening?
+Why didn’t you stop it?
 And why you allowed them to do this to you?
 Leaving you with anger and resentment.
 You are not alone in this.
-Without knowing what a narcissist is in the first place, you’ll not know what’s happening, whilst it’s happening.
+Without knowing what a narcissist is in the first place, you’ll not know what’s happening while it’s happening.

 You may also now be isolated from your friends and family.
-Trying to process, everything that’s happened, and having no one around for support.
-Then if you do have some friends or family left for support, they don’t understand the depth of what you have been through.
+Trying to process everything that’s happened and having no one around for support.
+Then if you do have some friends or family left for help, they don’t understand the depth of what you have been through.